Omikhleia/couyards.sile/README.md

 The present package defines a few such ornaments, that book authors might possibly find interesting to improve the look of their documents, without having to rely on single-character fleurons provided in fonts.
-They come as SVG files, and a simple package for easily insert them with appropriate options.
+They come as SVG files, and a simple package for easily inserting them with appropriate options.

 ![couyards](couyards.png "Pendants, a.k.a. culs-de-lampe, couyards or fleurons")